Layan-iy/Meal-Prep-Assistant/README.md

   - **Red**: Less than 40% of meals are planned.
   - **Orange**: Between 40% and 70%.
   - **Yellow**: Between 70% and 99%.
   - **Green**: 100% of the planned meals are reached.

+The images used in this project are stored in the images/ folder.
+This folder contains all the visual resources required for the graphical interface, such as icons and illustrations used to represent the different meal categories.

 ### Technologies Used
 - **Python** (Main language)
 - **Tkinter / ttk** (Graphical interface)

-Enjoy your meal and happy meal planning!
+ **Enjoy your meal and happy meal planning!**